hyweljohnllewellyn/central-core-skills/src/pages/index.md

 3. What do you think your purpose is in life?

-are you unaware of how you function because you are unaware of how you function and you are unskilled in listening interacting and communicating yet these central core processes are required socially and professionally to keep a roof over your head.
+You are unskilled in listening interacting and communicating yet these central core processes are required socially and professionally to keep a roof over your head.

 As a specialist trained in crisis intervention, an Israeli project brought over to the UK in 1982 the theme of my work is __“energy is a powerful force as a thought form or action”.__